Zucchini Carrot Pumpkin Muffins

 Instructions

-• Place in oven and bake for 18-22 minutes or until the tops spring back and are golden brown in color.
+• Place in the oven and bake for 18–22 minutes or until the tops spring back and are golden brown in color.
 Remove from oven and allow to cool in the pan for 5 minutes before transferring to a wire rack to cool completely.

 • While muffins cool, to make the whipped topping, combine all ingredients in the bowl of a stand mixer fitted with the whisk attachment.
-Gradually bring up the mixing speed to high, beat until smooth, about 2-3 minutes.
-The mixture should be very soft and spreadable, this is like frosting, but with less sugar.
+Gradually bring up the mixing speed to high; beat until smooth, about 2–3 minutes.
+The mixture should be very soft and spreadable—this is like frosting but with less sugar.
 If more milk is needed to create a smoother consistency, add more and continue beating.
 Spread onto the tops of the cooled muffins.

 NOTES